 The HCP board provides strategic oversight and shapes the direction, vision and ambition of the HCP.
 The board holds the HCP Executive Delivery Group to account for delivering the vision of the Health and Care Partnership.

 They ensure effective partnership working by obtaining the necessary engagement and support from the wider membership of each organisation whilst also providing assurance to the partner organisation’s boards.

 HCP Board meetings are held quarterly.
 The first public HCP board meeting was held on the 19th June 2018.
 To access public HCP Board papers or for more information on future meetings visit the events page here.

 The role of the HCP Executive Delivery Group is to provide a collaborative forum with members from each of the HCP partner organisations to focus on delivering transformational change that needs the leadership of all or most of our partner organisations.

-They prioritise and deploy system resources across HCP workstreams and taking the work of the HCP back into our partner organisations and monitor our achievement of locally-agreed metrics and health and wellbeing outcomes; and providing assurance on progress, risks, issues, and outcomes to the HCP Board.
+They prioritise and deploy system resources across HCP workstreams, taking the work of the HCP back into our partner organisations, and monitor our achievement of locally agreed metrics and health and wellbeing outcomes; and providing assurance on progress, risks, issues, and outcomes to the HCP Board.